 Support existing rules that allow consideration of cumulative and secondary impacts and pursue statutory authorization if necessary to allow such consideration in permitting decisions.

 6. Do you believe that Special Area Management Planning should be a top priority over the next five years?
-Yes No near shore development that comes from offshore development.
+Yes No

 No opinion.